Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

-Very recently, and independently of us, Goubault-Larrecq and Jia \cite{algebras} have studied the algebras of the extended probabilistic powerdomain on the category of $T_0$ spaces.
-They show that a $T_0$ space endowed with a certain structure, called a weakly locally convex sober topological cone, is always an algebra of the extended probabilistic powerdomain.
-They also prove that under additional assumptions (such as core-compactness of the space), this structure is also sufficient to have an algebra.
-A full characterization of the algebras of such monads, and a general answer to the question which cones are algebras, is at present lacking (and presumably quite difficult).
+Very recently, and independently of us, Goubault-Larrecq and Jia \cite{algebras} have studied the algebras of $V$.
+They show that every $V$-algebra is a $T_0$ space endowed with a certain structure, called a weakly locally convex sober topological cone.
+They also prove that under additional assumptions (such as core-compactness of the space), this structure is also sufficient to induce a $V$-algebra structure.
+A full characterization of the algebras of such monads, and a general answer to the question of which cones are algebras, is at present lacking (and presumably quite difficult).
+We now review the basic constructions and results pertaining to the monad $V$.